dylanramos/post-quantum-ransomware/README.md

 # Post-quantum ransomware

 This repository contains a mini-project for the Advanced Applied Cryptography (CAA) course, focused on developing a post-quantum ransomware in Python.
+The project statement can be found [here](/docs/statement.pdf).

 ## Documentation